anodyne/nova3/docs/developing/routes.md

 <pre>Route::get('character/{id?}', 'Nova\Core\Controller\Personnel@getCharacter');</pre>

 The use of the question mark tells the router that that specific parameter is optional.
 (You'll need to make sure you also provide a default value for the parameter in your code.)

+## Overriding an existing page

+### What about when there's already a page overriding the page I want to override?

+## Modules and Routing